Blue Bombers Forum

 Post by: BlueInCgy on September 21, 2025, 05:41:13 PM

-Quote from: Blueforlife on Today at 05:29:57 PMTechno has provided his take on Strev's record.
+Quote from: Blueforlife on September 21, 2025, 05:29:57 PMTechno has provided his take on Strev's record.
 I don't agree that Hogan is gone at the end of the season.
 10 to 1 odds MOS isn't either, unless he chooses that.
 Starting Strev again will cost no one their jobs.
 100 to 1 odds on that.
 Many of us have been on here and very long time and have seen it all, this is by far not the most ridiculous thread ever.
 It's about Strev's ability to win ball games this year as a backup.
 The weird and wacky threads we have all seen trumps this by 1000x.
 Imo.
 I enjoy Techno's takes in general and think this was a timely one.
 It goes against the grain which the herd clearly doesn't like but I do.

 Again, I'll take your odds.
 Same stakes.
 Man up if you believe.